Sell more with better email & SMS

 Depending on your store’s location, you can also go for offline payments, cash on delivery, or direct bank transfers with compatible countries.

-At this point of the WooCommerce store set up, you are pretty much done with the installation process.
+At this point your WooCommerce store setup is ready for use.
 However, WooCommerce provides users with additional free or paid tools that help run your store smoothly.

 They include checkboxes, gift wrapping, and custom-made drop-down fields.
 Additionally, you can add external plugins that will help simplify your operations.
 Some of the best WooCommerce plugins and extensions to add are: